Find members by call or SKCC number:

 Alex, PA1FOX - NL - pa1fox@home.nl

-For more than 22 years, I have known CW, but was to scared to use it.
+For more than 22 years, I have known CW but was too scared to use it.
 Recognize it?
 Or just started learning?
 With the help of the SKCC I managed to conquer it and really enjoy CW now.
 I would like to Elmer any new or old (re-?)starters and can help you with any speed up to 20 wpm with straight key, sideswiper, or paddles.
 Apart from using radio we can also practice using internet CW if we can not get our signals through.
 Skeds around 21:30 to 23:00 UTC would be perfect.
 Please send me a mail if you need help.
 Plenty of patience and willingness are waiting here for you!

 Top